Gilbertsb/Task-Managment-Sys-with-Alarm-python/README.md

-# Tasks management system with Alarm
+# Tasks management system with Alarm to remind you and diffrent colors for tasks

-Assignment 10
-what we were working on is making sure that our system is able to handle all errors that can occure in our system, and can validate kind of data you input

 Note:
 The time is independent, the time serves a timer for you so you can be able to do your task with in the